Gemini Owners Resources

 The commany that now produces Gemini Catamarans.
 The original company, Performance Cruising, Inc. was unable to weather the downturn in the boating marked that started with the mortgage crisis in 2008.
 Some of the people involved went along on the ride through various owners, and are still involved.
 They still make the newest model Gemini, the ...

-Welcome to Gemini Marine Products.
-Our stainless does what others just can't.
-So you can, too.
 Our 316 stainless steel fittings, including our exclusive, patented hinges and struts, set new standards in marine canvas hardware.
 Tried and trusted on hundreds of boats, they offer you a wide new range of possibilities.
+Designed to be flexible and adaptable, now you can have a folding dodger frame with better cockpit access, solar panels on ...

 5. Gemini Catamaran and Telstar Trimaran Centerboards